larryhastings/correlate/README.md

     Y: CBA
     Z: ACB

 Gale-Shapley handles this situation with aplomb.
 Does **correlate**?
 The answer is... this arrangement of constraints just can't *happen* with **correlate**, because it uses scores to establish its preferences, and the scores are symmetric.
 There are nine possible pairings with those six values.
 It's impossible to assign a unique score to each of those nine pairings such that the preferences of each value match those constraints.

-(I'm pretty certain.
+(And, yes, I'm pretty certain.
 Not only did I work my way through it, I also wrote a brute-force program that tried every possible combination.
-362,880 attempts later, I declared failure.)
+362,880 attempts later, I declared that there was no possible solution.)

 #### How is it different?

 One minor difference: Gale-Shapley specifies that the two sets be of equal size; **correlate** permits the two sets to be different sizes.
 But extending Gale-Shapley to handle this isn't a big deal.
 Simply extend the algorithm to say that, if the size of the two datasets are inequal, swap the datasets if necessary so that the "men" are the larger group.
 Then, if you have an unmatched "man" who iterates through all the "women" and nobody traded up to him, he remains unmatched.

 The second thing: Gale-Shapley requires that every value in each dataset expresses a strictly ordered preference for every value in the other dataset.
 But in **correlate**, two matches can have the same score.

 Consider this expression of a **correlate** problem: